 - Turn off the heat and let it rest for 15 minutes.

-- Serve into individual bowls and sprinkle some ground sansho pepper if you like.
+- Serve into individual bowls and sprinkle some sansho powder to enjoy.

 Tori Soboro over donabe-cooked rice is simply a delight.